sekika/sekika.github.io/_drafts/EventCanvas.md

 var ctx = c.getContext('2d');
 ```

-the canvas and context are read by the global variables c and ctx. たとえば mousedown のイベントは
+the canvas and context are read by the global variables c and ctx.
+For example, the mousedown event is read as follows.

 ```javascript
     c.addEventListener('mousedown', function(e) {